Sbalbp/Xchat_Translator_Plugin/README.md

 ###Installing

-For this plugin to work, it is first necessary to install the python module included in this repository 'ApertiumPluginUtils', as it is used by the plugin:
+For this plugin to work, it is first necessary to install the python module included in this repository as a git submodule (folder 'Apertium_Plugin_Utils'), as it is used by the plugin:

 * python setup.py install